Dragon Ball (manga): Legacy and cultural impact

 In 2015, the Japan Anniversary Association officially declared May 9 as "Goku Day" (悟空の日, Gokū no Hi).
 In Japanese the numbers five and nine can be pronounced as "Go" and "Ku".
 In October 2016, Shueisha announced they had created a new department on June 21 called the Dragon Ball Room (ドラゴンボール室, Doragon Bōru Shitsu).
 Headed by V Jump editor-in-chief Akio Iyoku, it was dedicated solely to Dragon Ball and optimizing and expanding the brand.
-To commemorate the 40th anniversary of Dragon Ball, the Japan Mint will release two sets, each containing a medallion and six coins that range in denominations from 1 to 500 yen, in December 2025.
+Dragon Ball Store Tokyo, the first retail store dedicated to the franchise, opened at Tokyo Station Ichibangai on November 14, 2025.
+In addition to offering exclusive merchandise, the store features a life-sized statue of Son Goku and Shenlong and displays of original artwork.
+To commemorate the 40th anniversary of Dragon Ball, the Japan Mint released two sets, each containing a medallion and six coins that range in denominations from 1 to 500 yen, in December 2025.

 Nobuyuki Sakakibara, the founder of Pride Fighting Championships and Rizin Fighting Federation, noted how Toriyama conceived of a tournament featuring martial artists of various disciplines competing against each other with the Tenkaichi Budōkai in 1985, before mixed martial arts was coined or established.
 Canadian mixed martial artist Carlos Newton dubbed his fighting style "Dragon Ball jiu-jitsu" in tribute to the series.
 Japanese mixed martial artist Itsuki Hirata is nicknamed "Android 18" due to her resemblance to the Dragon Ball character.
 Japanese kickboxer Panchan Rina took her nickname from the Dragon Ball character Pan.